SamVerschueren/gulp-cordova-plugin/README.md

 #### options

-Type: `object`
+Type: `object|string`

-Extra options for the plugin that should be added.
+Extra options for the plugin that should be added or the version number of the plugin.

 ### plugin(plugins)